Skip to content

 What happened to Fortify after the OpenText acquisition?

 OpenText acquired Micro Focus in 2023, bringing Fortify under the OpenText umbrella.
-The product continues to be developed and maintains its Gartner Leader position.
-OpenText added Fortify Aviator, an AI feature for automated code fix suggestions.
+The product is still actively developed β€” OpenText added Fortify Aviator for AI-assisted code fix suggestions.
 Deployment options remain the same: on-premises, Fortify on Demand (SaaS), or hybrid.

 Suphi Cankurt